Basic help on using HeidiSQL

 The first part of the bind parameter implementation was done by Adrian Granger.

 HeidiSQL can generate nice SQL export files for you.
-This is basically what mysqldump also can do like a genius.
+This is basically what mysqldump also does.
 However, you can also tell HeidiSQL to put the results of the export into

 - an .sql file